Alanine Aminotransferase (ALT)

 Instructions

-Centrifuge serum specimens within 1 hour of collection, transfer serum to a sterile, plastic, screw-capped vial(s), and ship at room temperature.
+Centrifuge plasma specimens within 1 hour of collection, transfer plasma to a sterile, plastic, screw-capped vial(s), and ship at room temperature.

 Transport Container